rcardin/rcardin.github.io/_drafts/optional-is-the-new-mandatory.markdown

 If you don't mind about NPEs, you can always use the `!!.` operator, that does not perform any check on reference nullability.

 Finally, also Kotlin defines the same behaviour of the `orElse` method in Scala or Java for nullable types, using the _Elvis operator_, `?:`.
-If you we want to return a special value of the gender if something is `null` during the gender resolution process, we can proceed as the following code shows.
+If we want to return a particular value of the gender if something is `null` during the gender resolution process, we can proceed as the following code shows.

 {% highlight kotlin %}
 val maybeTheGender: String =